Authorized users: Everything you need to know

 - Less control over spending.
 With two people using the same account to make purchases, balances can add up fast.

 The process of adding an authorized user depends on the specific credit card.
 In some cases, the primary cardholder may be able to add an authorized user online or through their bank’s mobile app.
 In other cases, they may have to give the bank a call.
 It’s also possible to add an authorized user when you open a new credit card account.
 You’ll generally need to provide information like the authorized user’s name, date of birth and Social Security number.

 You can usually remove an authorized user online or over the phone.
 Once you complete the process, it’s a good idea to send your credit card issuer a certified letter confirming the agreement to remove the authorized user from your account.
 You should also collect the credit card from the authorized user to ensure they can no longer make charges against your credit account.

 Removing an authorized user from your credit card account may impact the authorized user’s credit score.
 For example, if your parent added you to their credit card account as an authorized user as a teen and it’s your oldest line of credit, closing the account could temporarily drop your credit score.
 This is because credit history length makes up 15 percent of a FICO credit score.
 So if being added as an authorized user helped to improve a user’s credit score, then being removed could affect their score, too.

 The bottom line

-Becoming an authorized user is just one way to raise your credit score but it requires a certain level of trust from the primary cardholder on the account.
-The liability falls entirely on the primary cardholder because they are responsible for the payments at the end of each billing cycle.
-It is important to practice good financial habits as an authorized user.
-You should not go on a spending spree without a clear plan with the primary cardholder to pay off your balance on time and in full each month.
+Becoming an authorized user is just one way to potentially raise your credit score or establish credit history — but it requires a certain level of trust betweent both the authorized user and the primary cardholder on the account.
+The liability falls entirely on the primary cardholder because they are responsible for payments at the end of each billing cycle.
+That’s why it’s important for authorized users to practice good financial habits, like mindful spending.